ankamahjohnson/ankamahjohnson/README.md

 💡 &nbsp;Believer in learning by building — every project is a step forward

-🌍 &nbsp;Part of the **Ghana 1Million Coders** program — proud to represent the growing Ghanaian tech community

 📬 &nbsp;Open to **frontend developer roles and collaborations**